eshatley/eshatley.github.io/about.md

 permalink: /about/
 ---

 I'm just a guy who wants to make games.
-Currently I work alone, doing all my own my own art and coding.
+Currently I work alone, doing all my own art, animation, level design and coding.
+Basically I wear all hats.

 ### More Information